Curt Warner

 Curtis Edward Warner (born March 18, 1961) is an American former professional football player who was a running back in the National Football League (NFL).
 A two-time All-American playing college football for the Penn State Nittany Lions, Warner was selected by the Seattle Seahawks in the first round of the 1983 NFL draft.
 Warner was inducted into the College Football Hall of Fame on December 8, 2009.

 Warner was the 1983 AFC Offensive Player of the Year in his rookie NFL season.

-Penn State
+College career

 Warner was a standout at Pineville High School in Pineville, West Virginia, graduating in a class of only 90 students.
 At Pennsylvania State University, he led the Nittany Lions in rushing in 1980, 1981, and 1982, and helped them capture their first national championship in the 1983 Sugar Bowl.
 When his collegiate career was over, he owned 42 Penn State records (his 3,398 career rushing yards is 3rd in school history, and his 18 100-yard rushing games remains a Penn State record).
 On October 30, 2010, Evan Royster surpassed Warner to take over the career rushing yards record.
 He was named an All-American twice, in 1981 and 1982.

 Warner earned a Bachelor of Arts in speech communication from Penn State in 1983.